From King Charles to Indian PM Modi: World pays tribute to former Catholic Church leader Pope Benedict XVI

 My thoughts are with Catholic people in the UK and around the world today.

-The Royal family on Twitter also shared a tweet, sharing King Charles's message of condolence to Pope Francis following the death of Pope Emeritus Benedict XVI.
+The Royal family on Twitter also shared a tweet, sharing King Charles III's message of condolence to Pope Francis following the death of Pope Emeritus Benedict XVI.

 The King has sent a message of condolence to Pope Francis following the death of Pope Emeritus Benedict XVI:— The Royal Family (@RoyalFamily) December 31, 2022